Ulcer Diet Food List (PDF)

 Stomach ulcers are a health concern to millions of people worldwide.
-They do not choose race, sex, or age.
+They do not choose race, gender, or age.
 Anyone is susceptible to the illness.

 Also referred to as gastric or peptic ulcers, they are most common in people over 60 years old, though they can affect anyone.